Saturday, 25, Apr, 2026

 Headnote :

-Held, that as there is a special provision in Art.
-265 of the Constitution that no tax shall be levied or collected except by authority of law, clause (1) of Art.
-31 must be regarded as concerned with deprivation of property otherwise than by the imposition or collection of tax and as the right conf...
+It was determined that, since Article 265 of the Constitution contains a specific provision stating that no tax shall be levied or collected without the authority of law, clause (1) of Article 31 should be interpreted as relating to the deprivation of property that is not due to the imposition or co...

 Ramkishan Mithanlal Sharma Vs. The State of Bombay [1954] INSC 99 (22 October 1954)